abijith-kp/Emolytics/README.md

 Load the dataset using this function.
 Return from the function should be a two member tuple - (X, Y).
-X - List of text(in this case tweet) used for classification Y - List of corresponding class of emotion
+X - List of text(in this case tweet) used for classification Y - List of corresponding class of sentiment

 To start the server, run the python script runserver.py.
 Before starting the server, make it a point to start the redis-server and the redis queue worker